domizzo98/GibbsSampling_HierModel/README.md

 - With Covariates: Regression framework with school-specific regression coefficients to account for student-level predictors.

-### Dataset

-The dataset contains:

-- Y<sub>i,j</sub> : Score of student i in school j.

-- x<sub>i,j</sub> : Covariates of student i in school j (when covariates are included).

-- m : Number of schools.

-- n<sub>j</sub> : Number of students in school j.

-### Scripts

-gibbs_sampler_no_covariates.py: Implements the Gibbs sampler for the model without covariates.

-gibbs_sampler_with_covariates.py: Implements the Gibbs sampler for the model with covariates.

 ## Results and Diagnostics

 - **Trace Plots**: Demonstrate convergence for  (without covariates) and  (with covariates).